Yeshey/Web3MCserver/README.md

 # Program Planning:

-- Check the common syncthing file and update it, see if I'm a new node (this file has the syncthing ID of each machine and a score based on internet speed and hardware power to see how likely it is to be picked to host, and weather each one is online or not, and witch one is running the server)
+- Check the common syncthing file and update it, if exists, I'm a new node (this file has the syncthing ID of each machine and a score based on internet speed and hardware power to see how likely it is to be picked to host, and weather each one is online or not, and witch one is running the server)
 - If I'm a new node:
+  - Check if there are files in the server folder, and say that if we don't make a new minecraft server they will be deleted.
   - Question If I want to make a new distributed minecraft server?
     - YES
+      - Walk user through the process of making a new secret with playit-cli: `playit-cli claim generate` && `playit-cli claim url <CODE>` && `playit-cli claim exchange <CODE>`, then you can put the secret in the `./secrets/secrets.txt` file
+      - Download minecraft 1.19.3 jar file and put it in the server folder.
+      - <span style="color:lightgreen">Launch syncthing in another thread.</span>
+      - <span style="color:lightgreen">Create the common config file</span>
-      - ...
+      - <span style="color:lightgreen">Run it_has_been_determined_that_I_am_the_host_now()</span>
     - NO:
+      - delete the files inside ./server
-      - Send a message to the tunnel with secret
+      - Send a message to the playit-cli python tunnel with secret
         - If no answer, wait, and send a new message every 30 seconds
       - Get details to connect to syncthing
       - Send message to connect to syncthing | have syncthing auto accept and sync the folders, and everyone is an introducer
-      - Launch syncthing in another thread.
+      - <span style="color:lightgreen">Launch syncthing in another thread.</span>
-      - Create the comon config file
+      - <span style="color:lightgreen">Create the common config file</span>
-      - Run it_has_been_determined_that_I_am_the_host_now()
+      - <span style="color:lightgreen">Run it_has_been_determined_that_I_am_the_host_now()</span>
 - If I'm not a new node:
   - Uses secret and checks out tunnels
     - If no Tunnels